Example of a dam in the St. Paul District.

 Purpose

 The U.S. Army Corps of Engineers (USACE) Dam Safety Program can be traced to the National Dam Inspection Act of 1972 (Public Law 92-367).
-The Dam Safety Program has been updated numerous times, including via the National Dam Safety Program Act of 2020 (Public Law 116-260) and 33 USC 467.
+The Dam Safety Program has been updated numerous times, including via the National Dam Safety Program Act of 2020 (Public Law 116-260) and 33 U.S. Code 467.
 Most elements of the program still closely abide by the Federal Guidelines for Dam Safety (1979), with the most notable development in the last decade related to risk assessments to better prioritize actions and communicate the safety status of dams.
 The overlying purpose of dam safety is to ensure the integrity and viability of dams such that they do not present unacceptable risks to the public, property, and the environment.

 Description

-The Dam Safety Program focuses on inspections and risk assessments.
+he Dam Safety Program focuses on inspections and risk assessments.
 Inspections include a routine program of surveillance and monitoring that includes soundings, surveys, measurements with special instrumentation, divings, and camera inspections.
 Most dams owned and operated by USACE have been inspected on 5-year intervals.
 The inspections and risk assessments inform and help prioritize repair and rehabilitation needs.

 Status